The-Digital-Dude/rentalease-server/JOB_ASSIGNMENT_API_DOCUMENTATION.md

 ### Organization Access

-- Technicians can only claim jobs that belong to their organization
+- Technicians are independent contractors and can be assigned to any job
-- Super users can assign jobs to any technician within the same organization
+- Any authenticated user (Super User, Agency, etc.) can assign any technician to any job they have access to
-- Agencies can only assign jobs to technicians within their organization
+- No organization restrictions apply to technician assignments

 ### Validation Rules